Composition and audio © Alexander Massey 20 May 2014

 What can we do in the world of malchut with the life we have been gifted through God’s chesed?
 Rabbi Ady Assabi (1947-2003), in the siddur he developed in South Africa, wrote the beautiful prayer: “May I make this new day a special day.
 May I overcome my weaknesses and radiate around me the light of love, care and joy.
 May my desire for success and attainment not blind me to the needs and wants of others, especially those I love and those who depend on me.
 May I be able to make during this day, some real time for myself and my family, and some meaningful space for You.
 Help me to remember throughout the day, that my time is like a scroll; I need only write on it what I want to remember, lest I run out of parchment.”

 Rabbi Assaby’s friend, my father-in-law Izzy Wainer (z’l), was renowned for transforming a particular, formulaic, throwaway line into an inspiring one.
 When he heard someone say, ‘Have a good day’ he would always catch the person off guard and raise a smile with the reply, ‘Make a good day!’.
 And he walked his talk; despite having to grapple with some big challenges, he managed to ‘always look on the bright side of life’.
 Malchut in chesed is about bringing more good into the world.
 I am so grateful for Izzy’s lesson.
-And having received that gift, I find myself passing in on to others.
+And having received that gift, (when I remember to) I find myself passing in on to others.

 Thankfulness Practice 5 – Pay it forward